Time to go for a roadtrip in the Alps, hiking, bivouacking, and cycling!

-I met several hikers of the famous Tour du Queyras, some of them were doing it alone but everyone definitely enjoyed it.
+I met several hikers of the famous Tour du Queyras at the refuge, some of them were doing it alone but everyone definitely enjoyed it.

 It started well, although I found the path difficult to ride (which made me fall a few times with only superficial wounds), but once at the top I faced a sudden storm.
 The temperature dropped very quickly, cold rain/melted snow started to appear..

-I didn't stay at the summit as long as I would have wanted since I wanted to avoid having a flooded path on my way down, especially since I know my rear-brake shows some weaknesses..
-But I was glad to keep up the climb despite the difficult ascent, it was definitely worth it!
+I didn't stay at the summit as long as I would have wanted since I was afraid to ride a flooded path during the entire descent, especially since I knew my rear-brake had some weaknesses..
+But I was glad I kept up the climb despite the difficult ascent, it was definitely worth it!

 Lac des Cerces